-North Korean Ambassador to Italy Goes Into Hiding, Says Intelligence Agency
+North Korean Ambassador To Italy Goes Into Hiding, Says Intelligence Agency

 North Korea's acting ambassador to Italy has disappeared from the diplomatic compound in Rome, according to South Korea's spy agency.
 NPR's Seoul Correspondent Anthony Kuhn reports the South Korean National Intelligence Service briefed lawmakers in a closed-door hearing Thursday.